Updated June 6, 2023

-- This formula will provide the same results, but it will start to look from top to bottom and provides the value with the most approx match.
+- This formula will provide the same results, but it will start looking from top to bottom and provide the value with the most approximate match.

-- So even after you make some spelling mistake or a grammatical error in our case, you don’t need to worry, as it will find the most matched data and provides the result of mostly matched.
+- So even after you make a spelling mistake or a grammatical error, in our case, you don’t need to worry, as it will find the most matched data and provide the mostly matched result.

 - After applying VLOOKUP Formula, the results are shown below.

-- In our example, we have written Mahendra in the first name, and still, we are getting the result correctly; this can be a bit complicated while you’re playing with the words but more comfortable while you’re working with Numbers.
+- In our example, we have written Mahendra in the first name, and we are still getting the result correctly; this can be a bit complicated while you’re playing with the words, but you are more comfortable working with Numbers.

-- Suppose we have Numeric data instead of the name or word or alphabetical; we can do this more precisely and with more authentic logic.
+- Suppose we have Numeric data instead of the name, word, or alphabetical; we can do this more precisely and with more authentic logic.

-- It seems pretty useless as here we are dealing with small data, but it is very useful while dealing with large data.
+- It seems pretty useless as we are dealing with small data here, but it is very useful while dealing with large data.

 Example #3 – Vlookup from a Different Sheet

-- Vlookup from a different sheet is very much similar to the Vlookup from the same sheet, so here we have changed in the ranges, as here we have different worksheets.
+- Vlookup from a different sheet is very similar to the Vlookup from the same sheet, so here we have changed the ranges and have different worksheets.

 - We have a table in sheet number 2 as per the following image; we will find the result of this student in sheet number 3 from their roll nos.